Reader's Digest: United Kingdom edition

 The United Kingdom edition first published in 1938.
 Decades later Reader's Digest UK went into administration in 2010 due a £125 million pension fund deficit.
 Private equity fund Better Capital paid around £14 million for the brand and invested a further £9 million into the business.
 Better Capital sold Reader's Digest UK in 2013 for a nominal fee to venture capitalist Mike Luckwell.
 The brand was sold again in 2018 to its former chief executive Gary Hopkins.
 The magazine ceased publication after 86 years in April 2024.

 Arabic editions

 The first Reader's Digest publication in the Arab World was printed in Egypt in September 1943.
-The license was eventually withdrawn.

-The second effort and the first Reader's Digest franchise agreement was negotiated through the efforts of Frederick Pittera, in 1976, an American entrepreneur, who sold the idea to Lebanon's former foreign minister, Lucien Dahdah, then son-in-law of Suleiman Frangieh, President of Lebanon.
-Dahdah partnered with Ghassan Tueni (former Lebanon ambassador to the United Nations, and publisher of Al Nahar newspaper, Beirut) in publishing Reader's Digest in the Arabic language.
-It was printed in Cairo for distribution throughout the Arab world under title Al-Mukhtar.
-In format, Al-Mukhtar was the same as the U.S. edition with 75% of the editorial content.
-Philip Hitti, Chairman of Princeton University's Department of Oriental Languages and a team of Arabic advisers counseled on what would be of interest to Arabic readers.
-The publication of Al-Mukhtar ceased in April 1993.

 Canadian edition

-The Canadian edition first appeared in July 1947 in French and in February 1948 in English; today, the vast majority of its content is Canadian.
-Nearly all major and minor articles are locally produced or selected from Canadian publications that match the Digest style.
-Usually, there is one American article in each issue.

-"Life's Like That" is the Canadian name of "Life in These United States".
-Most of the other rubrics are taken from the American publication.

 On December 6, 2023, it was announced that Reader's Digest Canada would cease publication in the spring of 2024.

 Indian edition

 The Indian edition was first published in 1954.
 Its circulation then was 40,000 copies.
 It was published for many years by the Tata Group of companies.
 Today, the magazine is published in India by Living Media India Ltd, and sold over 600,000.
 It prints Indian and international articles.
 According to the Indian Readership Survey Round II of 2009, the readership for Reader's Digest was 3.94 million, second only to India Today at 5.62 million.
-That has since declined.
-In the 2017 Survey, the India edition had fallen to ninth position with a readership of 1.354 million, and in the latest Survey (Quarter 1 of 2019), it is not in the Top 10 list of English-language magazines published in India.